GEMTASK/shared-components/react-desktop/public/webdav/Let's Build a Language.md

     }
 ```

 This is a complete interpreter, which parses input and returns the value of the text input.
 Of course, it's very limited because it only accepts numbers.
-Later we'll add support for mathematical operations such as addition and subtraction.
+In the next section, **Math Operations**, we'll add support for mathematical operations such as addition and subtraction.

 ## Math Operations

 Parsing, interpreting, and returning a number is a great start.
-It sounds silly, but it helped us prepare for more complex rules.
+It helped us set up the visitor pattern which helps us prepare for more complex rules.
+Now we'll add support for adding two numbers.

 ### Addition